Suitable for Teachers and School Admin

 Bio of Michelle Smith

-Michelle Smith, M.Ed.
-Registered Psychologist brings over 35 years of extensive experience in the school system.
-She has served in various roles including teacher, school counsellor, school psychologist and division consultant.
-Throughout her career, Michelle developed the expertise to effectively assess and teach literacy skills in the elementary grades.
-She excels in creating effective academic interventions to support students of all ages and ability levels, with a particular focus on early literacy, literacy disorders, and promoting positive mental health for students facing learning challenges.
-Michelle conducts workshops for teachers and school teams, covering a range of topics related to supporting students with diverse learning profiles.
-Michelle is a volunteer on the Right to Read Advisory Committee, and is presently employed as director of Harmony Psychology, where she specializes in psychoeducational assessment and play therapy for school-aged children and adolescents.
+Michelle Smith, M.Ed. brings over 35 years of extensive experience in the school system, having served in various roles including teacher, school counsellor, school psychologist and division consultant.
+Throughout her career, Michelle has developed expertise in working collaboratively with parents, caregivers and school teams to tailor effective interventions that promote the academic and social-emotional growth of students of all ages and abilities.
+Michelle has a particular interest in promoting positive self-esteem and fostering emotional wellness strategies for students facing learning challenges.
+Michelle is a volunteer on the Right to Read Advisory Committee, and currently serves as the Director of Harmony Psychology, where she specializes in Play Therapy for school-aged children and adolescents.

 Dr. George Georgiou